 Friends eventually raised money that let Emma sneak away across the Channel to Calais with daughter Horatia in July 1814.
 They lived in cramped, dismal lodgings and, according to Horatia, Emma spent her days lying in bed, drinking.
 It was probably cirrhosis of the liver that carried her off early the following year at the age of 49.
 She was buried in the graveyard of the Church of St Pierre and it is said that her funeral was attended out of respect for Nelson by the captains of every English ship in Calais harbour.
 In 1994 a memorial to her was unveiled in what is now the Parc Richelieu in Calais.

-I don’t know what became of Nelson’s family members but I believe his well-hung nephew ‘Willie’ Nelson, went on to become a Country singer in America.
+I don’t know what became of Nelson’s family members but I believe his well-hung nephew ‘Willie’ Nelson, became a famous Country singer in America.

 Unfortunately I've had to lift pictures of the Lord Nelson pub from the internet as it is currently closed and having a major update, including a large extension which will be the restaurant.
 When it eventually re-opens I'll hope to visit again, take new pictures and swap them with those I've posted.